jtreeves/portfolio-react/README.md

 ### Deployed Site

 - Deployed using Netlify with a customized URL (e.g., jackson-reeves-portfolio, not something randomly generated like spicy-koala-happy123)
-- Landing page prominently features your name (e.g., above the scroll)
+- Landing page prominently features your name (i.e., above the scroll)
 - Navigation bar (it must at least link to the home page, but additional links are recommended)
 - About section with your name, photo, and bio
 - Contact section with a call to action and way to reach you (e.g., a link to your email or a contact form)
 - Resume section describing your basic work experience and featuring a link to download a PDF of your resume
 - Projects section with all your past coding projects (should include a list of projects that you can click on to view more details for each project; must include your unit 1 and unit 2 projects, but you are encouraged to also include any other coding projects you have publicly deployed, either from classwork or beyond—for instance, if you did a neat Tic Tac Toe game, include it)
-- Favicon with your face or something else to clearly identify you (not the React icon)

 ### Coded Repository

+- Public repository on GitHub
 - Freshly created React app (i.e., not a forked or cloned repo)
 - Regular commits (at least 10)
-- Component for landing page (it can be the App.jsx file if desired)
+- Component for landing page (it can be the App.js file if desired)
 - Component for navigation bar
 - Component for about section
 - Component for contact section